kenrduffy/GRAND-MATLAB-SO/README.md

 Sample output is in RESULTS, and sample plots from those results can be made with MAKE_FIGS/driver_sample_figs.m and MAKE_FIGS/driver_SO_figs.m

 Note that for an [n,k] code, where k information bits become n coded bits, GRAND algorithms accurately and efficiently decode codes where n-k is moderate.
-This MATL
-AB implementation is solely intended to be instructive and is not parallelised, even though highly-parallelised implementations are possible.
+This MATLAB implementation is solely intended to be instructive and is not parallelised, even though highly-parallelised implementations are possible.
 As a result, obtaining the full performance of a code with n-k>20 may prove time-consuming with the present implementation.

 The following should be cited in association with results from this code.